mrc2tif(1) mrc2tif(1)

 DESCRIPTION

-mrc2tif usually creates a series of TIFF files with the prefix <tiff
+mrc2tif usually creates a series of TIFF files with the prefix

-(modes 0, 1, 6, 2, 16) can be converted.
-The data will be written in
+files (modes 0, 1, 6, 2, 16) can be converted.
+The input file need not

-the same mode as in the input file by default, but there are options
+written to a TIFF file in the same mode as in the input file by

-that allow the integer and float modes to be scaled to bytes; the same
+default, but there are options that allow the integer and float modes

-options allow scaling of byte and RGB values.
-If the input file has
+to be scaled to bytes; the same options allow scaling of byte and RGB

-only one section, then the output file will simply be the <tiff root
+values.
+If the input file has only one section, then the output file

-name> with no suffix added.
+will simply be the tiff_file_root_name with no suffix added.

 When the output mode is integer or float, the TIFF file will contain